markusenglund/react-npm-component-starter/README.md

 This is a simple boilerplate project for building a react component package for npm.
 It is suitable for building any type of UI component or library (like for example a dropdown menu or a toggle-switch).
 The project contains a correctly transpiled folder for the component library (easy to get wrong) as well as a demo page for showcasing it.
 The demo can easily be uploaded to _GitHub Pages_.
 This boilerplate project is meant to be minimal and easy to understand.
 Linting, testing, prettier etc have been purposefully left out.
 It does not include a UMD build, as those aren't really used anymore.

+If you are new to building React components for npm you should check out [this guide](https://medium.com/@markus.s.englund/a-guide-to-building-a-react-component-for-npm-68f03b314753).

 ## Getting started

 Follow these steps to get started developing your own react component: